szhorvat/MaTeX/README.md

 Create LaTeX labels in *Mathematica*.

-See [the blog post](http://szhorvat.net/pelican/latex-typesetting-in-mathematica.html) for a detailed introduction to MaTeX.
+See [the blog post](http://szhorvat.net/pelican/latex-typesetting-in-mathematica.html) for a detailed introduction to MaTeX and up to date troubleshooting information.

 ## Installation

- - [Download the latest release](https://github.com/szhorvat/MaTeX/releases) and place the `MaTeX` directory inside the directory opened by `SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]`.
+ - [Download the latest release](https://github.com/szhorvat/MaTeX/releases), distributed as a `.paclet` file, and install it using the `PacletInstall` function in Mathematica.
+For example, assuming that the file `MaTeX-1.6.2.paclet` was downloaded into the directory `~/Downloads`, evaluate

+        PacletInstall["~/Downloads/MaTeX-1.6.2.paclet"]

  - Make sure that a TeX system and Ghostscript 9.15 or later are installed.